-- The process of marking and offering feedback should be a positive one, with pride of place given to recognition of the efforts made by the child. - Marking and feedback is the dialogue that takes place between teacher and pupil, ideally while the task is still being completed. - Marking should relate to the lesson objective and the child's own personal learning next steps. - The child must be able to read and respond to the comments made, and be given time to do so.
+- The process of marking and offering feedback should be a positive one, with pride of place given to recognition of the efforts made by the child. - Marking and feedback is the dialogue that takes place between teacher and pupil, ideally while the task is still being completed. - Marking should relate to the lesson objective and the child's own personal learning next steps. - The child must be able to read and respond to the comments made and be given time to do so.
 Where the child is not developmentally able to read and respond to written comments, verbal feedback is prioritised. - Comments should be appropriate to the age and ability of the child and may vary across year groups and within classes.
 Marking and feedback should be responsive to the child's stage of learning. - Comments will focus on only one or two key areas for improvement at any one time. - Teachers should aim to promote children's self-assessment by linking marking and feedback into a wider process of engaging the child in his or her own learning.
-This includes sharing the learning objectives and the key expectations for the task right from the outset.

-Whenever possible, marking and feedback should involve the child directly via verbal feedback.
-We recognise that immediate verbal feedback is a powerful tool in accelerating children's progress.

-- Our marking system is constructive and formative.
-We advocate: 'praise, advice on next steps, more praise'. - Feedback may also be given by a teaching assistant, or through peer review. - Group feedback is provided through plenaries too, and in group sessions. - Feedback will help a child to identify their key priorities for improvement and the progress they are making towards personal next steps. - Teachers will note misconceptions that are made by children and use this to inform future planning.
+This includes sharing the learning objectives and the key expectations for the task right from the outset. - Whenever possible, marking and feedback should involve the child directly via verbal feedback.
+We recognise that immediate verbal feedback is a powerful tool in accelerating children's progress. - Our marking system is constructive and formative.
+We advocate: 'praise, advice on next steps, more praise'. - Feedback may also be given by a teaching assistant, or through peer review. - Group feedback is provided through plenaries too, and in group sessions. - Feedback will help a child to identify their key priorities for improvement and the progress they are making towards personal next steps.